meshtastic/firmware/docs/software/plugins/StoreForwardPlugin.md

 UC 1) MVP - automagically forward packets to a client that may have missed packets.

-UC 2) Client Interface (Web, Android, Python or iOS when that happens) to request packets be resent
+UC 2) Client Interface (Web, Android, Python or iOS when that happens) to optionally request packets be resent.
+This is to support the case where the client may not have received the message the Router has not detected that the client was away.
+This is because the router will only know you're away if you've been gone for a long time but will have no way of knowing if you were offline for a few minutes.
+This will cover the case where you have ducked into a cave or you're swapping out your battery.

 UC 3) router sends a periodic “heartbeat” to let the clients know they’re part of the main mesh